-T is for Trier, Lars von Trier: the most exciting filmmaker of the past thirty years—and more.
+T is for Trier, Lars von Trier: the most exciting filmmaker of the past forty years—and more.

 H is for herring (red), horse (dead) and hero (in bed).